blocktrail/blocktrail-sdk-nodejs/README.md

 IMPORTANT!
 FLOATS ARE EVIL!!
 ----------------------------
 As is best practice with financial data, The API returns all values as an integer, the Bitcoin value in Satoshi's.
-**In Javascript even more than in other languages it's really easy to make mistakes whem converting from float to integer etc!**
+**In Javascript even more than in other languages it's really easy to make mistakes when converting from float to integer etc!**

 The BlockTrail SDK has some easy to use functions to do this for you, we recommend using these and we also **strongly** recommend doing all Bitcoin calculation and storing of data in integers